 - 9 egg yolks

 - 3 tablespoons Armagnac

-- Whisking constantly, slowly pour the sugar and egg yolk mixture into the saucepan containing the half and half; return pan to stove over very low heat.
-Stir continuously with a wooden spoon until the foam disappears and the mixture is thick enough that the moving spoon leaves a "track" that fills in slowly.
+- Whisking constantly, slowly pour 1/2 to 1 cup of the warm half-and-half into the sugar and egg yolk mixture.
+Once it's combined, scrape everything in the bowl into the saucepan containing the half-and-half, return the pan to the stove over very low heat, and stir continuously with a wooden spoon until the foam disappears and the mixture is thick enough that the moving spoon leaves a "track" that fills in slowly.

 ☞TESTER TIP: For a ridiculously smoooooooth custard and resulting ice cream, you can strain the mixture after taking it off the heat and before cooling it.